pagkly/Zed/Investopedia3/Stockholders' Equity Definition.md

 ## Treasury Shares' Impact on Stockholders' Equity

 Companies may return a portion of stockholders' equity back to stockholders when unable to adequately allocate equity capital in ways that produce desired profits.
-This reverse capital exchange between a company and its stockholders is known as [share buybacks](https://www.investopedia.com/terms/b/buyback.asp).
-Shares bought back by companies become [treasury shares](https://www.investopedia.com/ask/answers/what-is-treasury-stock/), and their dollar value is noted in the treasury stock [contra account](https://www.investopedia.com/terms/c/contraaccount.asp).
+This reverse capital exchange between a company and its stockholders is known as [[share buybacks]](https://www.investopedia.com/terms/b/buyback.asp).
+Shares bought back by companies become [[treasury shares]](https://www.investopedia.com/ask/answers/what-is-treasury-stock/), and their dollar value is noted in the treasury stock [[contra account]](https://www.investopedia.com/terms/c/contraaccount.asp).
 Treasury shares continue to count as issued shares, but they are not considered to be outstanding and are thus not included in dividends or the calculation of earnings per share (EPS).
 Treasury shares can always be reissued back to stockholders for purchase when companies need to raise more capital.
-If a company doesn't wish to hang on to the shares for future financing, it can choose to [retire the shares](https://www.investopedia.com/terms/r/retiredsecurities.asp).
+If a company doesn't wish to hang on to the shares for future financing, it can choose to [[retire the shares]](https://www.investopedia.com/terms/r/retiredsecurities.asp).